 Before You Were Mine is a poem by contemporary poet and British Laureate Carol Ann Duffy.
 It portrays the narrator conversing with her mother, whilst looking at an old photograph of her.
 The poem never mentions looking at a photograph but Duffy has affirmed that this is indeed the case.
 The poem portrays her mother as a glamorous woman, in her younger days and explores the way she changed with time due to motherhood.
-To read Carol Ann Duffy’s poem, Before You Were Mine, you can either click here or purchase Mean Time.
+To read Carol Ann Duffy’s poem, Before You Were Mine, click here.

 Form and Tone

 Before You Were Mine is written in four stanzas, in blank verse, with no rhyming pattern.
 Each stanza contains five lines.
 There are a few enjambment lines which give the poem a steady pace and provide a nice ebb and flow but conversely it also contains a few lines that do not follow on, this gives these particular lines a very authoritative feel as if they contain a truth in some way.
 The poem has a conversational tone, typical of Duffy’s poetry.
 The rigid, unfaltering structure of the poem could symbolise the organization of photos in an album.